cnr-ibba/BIOINFO-guidelines/docs/general/singularity.rst

 Using mulled-search
 ^^^^^^^^^^^^^^^^^^^

-mulled-search is p part of the [galaxy-tool-util](https://pypi.org/project/galaxy-tool-util/) that allows you to search for bioinformatics software containers in the Bioconda and Biocontainers repositories.
+mulled-search is part of the `galaxy-tool-util <https://pypi.org/project/galaxy-tool-util/>`_ that allows you to search for bioinformatics software containers in the Bioconda and Biocontainers repositories.
 To search for a container using mulled-search, you should specify the destination (e.g., quay) and the software you are looking for,